Anthony Butt

 From 2020 to 2021 he and fiancé Sonya Smith were private trainers for the large-scale harness owner, Emilio Rosati winning five Group 1 races and over $1.8 million in stakes with horses such as Wolf Stride, Boots Electric, Elite Stride and Perfect Stride.

 In January 2023 Butt took over from Lance Justice as the president of the Victorian Trainers and Drivers Association.

+In 2026 Butt revealed he was returning to New Zealand to work for Stonewall Stud.